 Sites, a small community in Colusa County in Northern California, is surrounded by rolling hills and set in a basin of grasslands used primarily for grazing cattle.
 The town was named for John Sites, a pioneer rancher in the late 19th century.
 Although no township exists today, the community of a handful of families and ranchers still maintain a proud heritage.

-And, even though a reservoir amassing 14,000 acres would inundate the basin, most of the residents support the water storage proposal.
+And, even though a reservoir would inundate the basin, most of the residents support the water storage proposal.

-If the reservoir were to be built, the surrounding foothills would provide a natural barrier to the basin and facilitate the flooding of the long and narrow Antelope Valley, the 14,000-acre reservoir would be fortified by several dams.
-The main dams, Sites and Golden Gate, would be built across Stone Corral and Funks Creeks.
+If the reservoir were to be built, the surrounding foothills would provide a natural barrier to the basin and facilitate the flooding of the long and narrow Antelope Valley.
+The reservoir would be fortified by several dams.
+The main dams, Sites and Golden Gate, would be built across Stone Corral and Funks creeks.
 Sites Dam, the larger of the two would stand about 310 feet high.
 Six smaller saddle dikes would hold in the north end of the lake, according to Reclamation.